Crazygaze/G4Devkit/README.md

 	* This is required at the moment, otherwise the OS itself would need code to load other processes from disk
 	* As the OS evolves, it might allow loading processes from a disk once there is enough support for that (as-in, code in the OS to load and resolve symbols, etc)

+### Work in progress or not tested ###

+* Drivers for all the default devices exist, although some things are not tested
+	* The network card allows communicating with other virtual machines, although I didn't test that yet in the VM, and there is no code in the OS for that.
+The network at the moment is only used as a debug port to send text logs to the simulator.
+	* The Disk controller driver is there, but is not doing anything at the moment.
+There is code included for a file system [FatFS](http://elm-chan.org/fsw/ff/00index_e.html), but I haven't integrated it yet into the OS.

 ## DevKit ##

 Still work in progress, although it is allowing the creating of the OS.

 ### Features ###

 * Project management
 * Code completion
 * Code navigation